ceccoemi/yasa/report/report.md

 ## Some of the problems encountered and how we have solved them
 The management of SQLite database was one of the biggest challenges because its implementation in C language did not fit well with our other C++ classes.
 We have solved this problem encapsulating the necessary functionality of the API wrapping it in our `SqliteHandler` C++ class.

-We initially missed the concept of isolation for unit-tests: when a bug in a component caused tests of other components to fail.
+We initially missed the concept of isolation for unit-tests: we realized it when a bug in a component caused tests of other components to fail.
 Then Google Mock came into rescue!

-* Google Mock requires a virtual implementation of the class to mock.
-Both original and mocked classes will inherit from their virtual base class.
-For example, in our case the mocked class `MockDictionary` and the original class `SqliteDictionary` both inherit from the `Dictionary` interface.

-## Descriptions of the development (and testing) of the most interesting parts
+## Descriptions of the development and testing of the most interesting parts
 Initially the subject of our project was a preprocessing tool for natural language processing.
 We changed almost completely the project due to give more sense to the application of a database and in order to have a more concrete goal.

 One of the most difficult parts to test was the main because it has a lot of logic branches.
-We delegates much of the responsabilities of the main to the `ArgumentParser` class.
+We delegate much of the responsibilities of the main to the `ArgumentParser` class.

-[//]: # (At some point during the development of this project, there was a folder `./tests/resources` that contained examples of text files.
-They allowed us to test `Trainer` and `Classifier` classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both `Trainer` and `Classifier` classes.)
+At some point during the development of this project, there was a folder `tests/resources` that contained examples of text files.
+It allowed us to test `Trainer` and `Classifier` classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both `Trainer` and `Classifier` classes.

+The shell script `run_example.sh` can be considered as **integration test**, because it executes both the training and classifying phases with real files and with a real database.
+Since the training process can take time, it is executed in Travis CI.

 ## Explanation of some of the tools used